justinmeiners/efficient-programming-with-components/14_binary_search.md

 But it's wrong.
 We want partition sequence to be sorted on the boolean values and since STL assumes that ascending order is natural,
-The right thing to do is make partition consistent[^changing-standard], false values go first.
+The right thing to do is make partition consistent[^changing-standard-difficult], false values go first.
 But, for our course we will follow the standard.

     template<typename I, typename P>